Suspect dead after gun battle with Philadelphia police officer

 It happened around 1:27 p.m. in the city's Port Richmond section.

-Police say two uniform officers in an unmarked cruiser pulled up behind the suspect that was stopped in the intersection near B and Stella streets.
-Police say the 39-year-old male suspect didn't respond after officers honked their horn.
+Police say two uniform officers in an unmarked cruiser pulled up behind a red Ford Mustang that was stopped in the intersection near B and Stella streets.
+Police say the 39-year-old male driver didn't respond when officers honked their horn.

-When officers approached the vehicle, police say the suspect seemed to wake up and was armed.
+According to Sgt.
+Eric Gripp, when officers approached the vehicle, the driver looked up in surprise and had a gun in his hand.

-The suspect was able to flee before later crashing at Ruth and Somerset streets.
+The suspect was able to flee before later crashing near Jasper Street and Hart Lane.

-There was an exchange of gunfire between an officer and the suspect after the crash.
+One of the officers attempted to chase after the suspect and was fired on by the suspect at least twice, said Gripp.

+The officer returned fire, hitting the man.
+The officer fired at least two shots, it's unclear how many times the suspect when hit.

 The suspect was transported to an area hospital where he later died.